What are the differences between petit theft and grand theft charges in Florida?

 Theft is an area of the law in which people can be punished very differently for committing the same exact crime, because it’s the value amount of an item that makes all the difference, not the item itself.

 For example, let’s say two women each stole a purse from a store.
 Technically they committed the exact same crime.
 However, one of the women stole a purse from TJMaxx that cost $149, whereas the other woman stole a purse from Gucci that cost $750.
 The woman who went to TJMaxx would be charged with petit theft where the maximum penalty would be up to one year in prison and a $1,000 fine.
-But the woman who stole from Gucci would be charged with grand theft, and would be looking at up to up to 5 years in prison and a $5,000 fine.
+But the woman who stole from Gucci would be charged with grand theft, and would be looking at up to 5 years in prison and a $5,000 fine.